How to Clean and Season a Cast Iron Skillet

 How Do I Season a Cast-Iron Skillet?

-A well-seasoned cast iron pan is virtually nonstick, so it's worth taking the time to season (or reseason) correctly.
+A cast-iron pan has a thin layer of seasoning which is vegetable oil or flaxseed oil that's bonded to the metal to create a slick cooking surface.
+It can last a while, so you don't have to re-season it every time you cook, but when you cook with acidic foods, it can break down that layer.
+A well-seasoned cast-iron pan is virtually nonstick, so it's worth taking the time to season (or re-season if your pan was pre-seasoned) correctly.
 If you have a new skillet or an old one you want to rehab, the method is the same:

 - Cover the bottom of the pan with a thick layer of kosher salt.

-- Add about 1/2 inch of oil and place over high heat.
+- Add about 1/2 inch of cooking oil and place over high heat.

-- When the oil starts to smoke, pour the salt and oil into a heatproof bowl to cool before discarding.
+- When the oil reaches the smoke point, pour the salt and oil into a heatproof bowl to cool before discarding.

 - Using a ball of paper towels, rub the inside of the pan until smooth.